lhindman/cs253-f20-final-project/README.md

 **TESTING:** Start with a few basic smoke tests to make sure the basics are working correctly.
 Please download and extract the test_proc_dir.tgz package into your project directory to complete this testing.

-## Final output
-Once you have loaded and sorted the process you should output the results.
-Failure to use the specified output will significantly impact your grade!

 **Test Sort By PID (-p)**
 ```
 ./myps -d test_proc -p | head -5